prikarsartam/prikarsartam.github.io/src/notes/2__logic.md

 > [!WARNING] The Limits of Logicism
 > Russell's Paradox revealed a fundamental tension: if logic is to be foundational for mathematics, it cannot permit self-referential constructions.
 Yet preventing them requires imposing artificial restrictions (type hierarchies) that themselves demand justification.

 **Wittgenstein** and the Vienna Circle reinterpreted Frege's logical apparatus.
 In the *Tractatus Logico-Philosophicus* (1921), Wittgenstein advanced the **Picture Theory of Language**: propositions are logical pictures of atomic facts, where [the logical form of the proposition mirrors the logical form of reality](https://wittgensteinproject.org/w/index.php/Tractatus_Logico-Philosophicus_(English)).
 Only propositions with clear empirical content convey truth.
 This picture theory, combined with the verification principle adopted by the Vienna Circle, defined meaningful statements as either analytically true (by logical form) or empirically verifiable.
-The consequence was profound: metaphysics, ethics, and aesthetics—lacking verification procedures—became strictly meaningless utterances.
+The consequence was overarching: metaphysics, ethics, and aesthetics—lacking verification procedures—became strictly meaningless utterances.

 ## The Computational and Undecidability Revolution